apache/jackrabbit-oak/oak-doc/src/site/markdown/mongomk.md

     }

 All fields in the above document are metadata and are not exposed through the Oak API.
-MongoMK has two types of fields.
+DocumentMK has two types of fields.
 Simple fields are key/value pairs like the `_id` or `_modified` field.
 Versioned fields are kept in sub-documents where the key is a revision paired with the value at this revision.